NicChr/cheapr/cran-comments.md

-* Updated to version 1.3.0
+* Updated to version 1.3.1

-* rchk issues have been fixed.
+* A bug where `recycle` modified lists in-place has been fixed.

 We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.